Crops-Soils-Pesticide

 Discovery Farms develops on-farm and related research to determine the economic and environmental effects of agricultural practices on a diverse group of Wisconsin farms; and educates and improves communications among the agricultural community, consumers, researchers, and policymakers to better identify and implement effective environmental management practices that are compatible with profitable agriculture.

-Juneau & Sauk Counties Crop Updates Newsletter – from your local Extension Crops and Soils Educator, Anastasia Kurth
+Juneau & Sauk Counties Crop Updates Monthly Newsletter – from your local Extension Crops and Soils Educator, Anastasia Kurth

 2026 Pesticide Private Applicator Training and Testing Options